Imagine biting into a chewy and delicious gluten-free sourdough bagel. This traditional, boiled bagel recipe is

 - The dough will be quite stiff, so kneed to get everything combined.
 Lightly oil your hands to prevent the dough from sticking to you while you kneed.
-The exact amount of flour will depend on your flour blend, so add more as required to form a nice stiff dough.
+The exact amount of flour will depend on your flour blend, so add more, if required, to form a nice stiff dough.

 - Divide the dough into 8 equal pieces.
 Working with 1 piece of dough at a time, form it into a bagel shape.
 Be sure that the ends overlap and are pinched together.

-- Line a cookie sheet with parchment or wax paper.
-Set the bagels on the cookie sheet, with space between each bagel to allow room for rising.
+- Line a baking sheet with parchment paper.
+Set the bagels on the baking sheet with at least 1 inch between each bagel to allow room for rising.
 Leave the bagels somewhere warm to rise for 2-4 hours.

-- Bring 4 liters water to boil in a large pot.
-Either add honey or baking soda to the water.
-(See notes for more details.)
+- Then bring 4 liters of water to boil in a large pot.
+Either add honey or baking soda to the water (see notes for more details).

 - Remove bagels from the oven and allow them to cool for at least 20 minutes before serving.

 - Use within 3 days, or slice in half and freeze them in a ziptop bag to keep them fresh.